Lyrics: LIVE from Death Row & FREEDOM FIRST Songs

 so we, their children and grandchildren, could make the most of it.
 Yeah.

-You know, to shield us from the pain of knowing the truth,
+But to shield us from the pain of knowing the truth,

 they never explained what kind of society we were born into.